-The proposal should have a maximum length of 1500 words and should be written in English.
+The proposal should have a minimum lengh of 1200 words and a maximum length of 1500 words - all inclusive - and should be written in English.
+Please include word count at the top of your research proposal.

 We are interested in knowing the broad area in which you want to undertake research, and specific issues within that area that are of interest.